 The Tamr user roles are cumulative: admin provides unrestricted access to all system actions and other roles provide successively less access.
 From most to least permissive, the Tamr roles are:

 - Admin: The project leaders who manage deliverables and assign roles to team members, and the project engineers who work with data preparation and transformation, are generally given the admin user role.
 As Tamr admins, these team members can complete all tasks, for all project types, in Tamr.
-They are the only users who can work with datasets, projects, jobs, and user accounts.
+They are the only users who can work with user accounts and manage all datasets, projects, and jobs.

 - Curator: The validation leaders and decision makers who compose business rules, provide initial data expertise to train Tamr models, and assign tasks to subject matter experts are generally given the curator user role.
-Curators take the lead in setting up mastering and categorization projects, and then assign work to reviewers and validate their contributions.
-Only team members who have the curator (or admin) role can do work in schema mapping projects or golden records projects.
+Curators take the lead in setting up mastering and categorization projects, and decide when to run the system jobs that update Tamr models with expert contributions.
+Only team members who have the curator (or above) role can do work in schema mapping projects or golden records projects.

-This Tamr Documentation set provides user guides that focus on tasks that can be completed by each user role: admin, curator, and reviewer.
+A Tamr instance can include users with any combination of these roles in addition to an admin.
+This Tamr Documentation set provides a cumulative series of guides, each of which focus on the tasks added for that user role.
 An additional guide for system administrators provides information for team members responsible for system security, installation, configuration, and so on.

 For information about how users with the admin role assign roles, see Managing User Accounts and Access.

 Updated about a month ago